SMART Goals: How to Write Simple And Effective Goals

 • Will it help me advance towards my larger career or personal goals?

-Example: “Completing the advanced Excel course will enhance my data analysis skills, which is crucial for my role in financial planning and reporting.”
+Example: “Completing the advanced Excel course will enhance my data analysis skills.
+This is crucial for my role in financial planning and reporting.”

 5. Set a Time Frame